meow-watermelon/arp-stuffing-extension/README.md

 #### ASE Server Notes

-1. ASE Server uses file locking facility to make sure only one instance can be running at the same time.
+1. ASE Server uses a file locking facility to make sure only one instance can be running at the same time.

 2. The Ethernet interface must be in **promiscuous mode** to support sniffing packets.

-3. Once ASE Server receives SIGINT or SIGTERM, a cleanup function will be triggered to close file handle and remove the PID lock file.
+3. Once ASE Server receives SIGINT or SIGTERM, a cleanup function will be triggered to close the filehandle and remove the PID lock file.

 4. Before setting up the networking configuration, ASE Server will back up the current Target Host networking configurations under `/var/run/ase-backup` directory.

-5. ASE will be terminated with non-zero exit code if it encounters any error during setting up networking configuration.
+5. ASE will be terminated with a non-zero exit code if it encounters an error during setting up networking configuration.

 6. **DO NOT** run ASE Server on a host that has networking configuration set up properly already.
 This may cause unpredictable results.
-Remember, ASE should be only used for the devices that don't have networking configurations.
+Remember, ASE should be only used for devices that don't have networking configurations.

 ## Usage Examples

 In this section, I use 2 Linux hosts to simulate Send Host and Target Host.
 Both are running Fedora 34.
-Users would notice I splitted some outputs to give better ideas on what actually happened.
+Users would notice I split some outputs to give better ideas on what actually happened.
 The example case I run is a successful running case.

 Sender Host Ethernet Interface Name: `virbr0`